thierrymarianne/contrib-eagle-mode/README.md

 Now that all attribution and credits is clear,
 we can move on to the next part which is only
-about making it a little bit easier for /me
+about making it a little bit easier for ~/me~ whoever would like to try
 to install Eagle Mode for a linux distribution,
 namely Ubuntu, and only the latest LTS release at this moment.